agsb/milliForth-6502/Modes.md

 ### Alternatives

-1)  direct, better footprint, need a 'call' in cfa for each compound word
+1)  Direct, better footprint,
+    each compound word needs start with a "call NEST" and ends with 'EXIT

 EXIT:
 UNNEST: